 Posted by Laurel on Jan 27, 2015 in Probate | 0 comments

 After losing a loved one, the last thing anyone wants to do is deal with the intricacies and bureaucracy that comes with settling an estate.
-According to the website of the Keystone Law Group, P.C., it is easy for disputes about an estate’s validity to emerge and more often than not requires legal intervention.
+It is easy for disputes about an estate’s validity to emerge and more often than not requires legal intervention.
 To make sure your assets are distributed how you want them to be, follow these tips.

 Even if the laws happen to be consistent with your wishes, a lack of estate makes it easy for people to dispute the specifics in court.